U.S. intervention on EU opens rift in UK leadership

 "They are perfectly entitled to say ‘look if you're interested in the American perspective, we think Britain stands taller in the world if you stand tall in your own neck of the woods'."

-Tim Bale, a politics professor at the University of London told Reuters, pressure was building on Cameron to "decide which side of the fence he's on" over Europe.
+Tim Bale, a politics professor at the University of London told Reuters that pressure was building on Cameron to "decide which side of the fence he's on".

 "The American intervention has made that all the more urgent," he said.

-In Dublin, Jose Manuel Barroso, the president of the EU executive, talked up the value of Britain being an EU member, detailing policy areas where its influence has been positive.
+In Dublin, Jose Manuel Barroso, the president of the EU executive, talked up the value of Britain being a member of the bloc, detailing policy areas where its influence had been positive.

 "We believe it's very much in the interests of the European Union to have Britain at the centre of the European project," he said.
 "Many of our, let's say achievements, from the deepening of the single market to enlargement ... were possible also because of British commitment."

-"The prime minister's view is that he wants a change in Britain's relationship with the European Union and to seek fresh consent for that," the spokesman said.
+"The prime minister's view is that he wants a change in Britain's relationship with the European Union and to seek fresh consent for that," he said.

-Nigel Farage, the leader of the anti-EU UK Independence Party, which has surged in the polls on the back of eurosceptic sentiment, was more blunt.
+Nigel Farage, the leader of the anti-EU UK Independence Party, a party which has surged in the polls on the back of eurosceptic sentiment, was more blunt.

 Daniel Hannan, a Conservative lawmaker in the European Parliament and a prominent eurosceptic, was equally scathing.